hyperledger-archives/sawtooth-core/docs/source/sawtooth_developers_guide/architecture_overview.rst

 Repository Structure
 ====================

-**sawtooth-core** - This repository contains the core functionaliy of the distributed ledger, including:

-* the gossip networking layer
-* basic transaction, block, and message objects
-* the base journal implementation
-* the PoET and quorum voting journal consensus mechanisms
-* 'built-in' transaction families - Endpoint Registry and Integer Key Registry

-Additionally, **sawtooth-core** also contains code that was previously located in separate repositories:

-**validator** - The implementation of a server, known as the validator.
-The validator acts as a node on the gossip network, as defined by sawtooth-core.
-Validators exchange and act upon messages, as defined by the core classes and via additional plug-in transaction families like the MarketPlace Transaction Family.

-**mktplace** - This repository contains the MarketPlace Transaction Family.
-This demonstrates how to inherit and extend base sawtooth-core object types to implement a custom transaction family. sawtooth-mktplace also includes a command line interface called *mktclient* for interacting with validators running the MarketPlace Transaction Family.

-    * Example code, in the form of games, which demonstrate key concepts of Sawtooth Lake
-    * Tools including a Vagrant environment for easily launching a network of validators
-    * Source files for this documentation

 One repository contains all of the the code needed:

 sawtooth-core
     Contains fundamental classes used throughout the Sawtooth Lake project, as well as:

+    * The gossip networking layer
+    * Basic transaction, block, and message objects
+    * The base journal implementation
+    * The PoET and quorum voting journal consensus mechanisms
+    * Built-in transaction families - Endpoint Registry and Integer Key Registry
-    * The implementation of the validator process which runs on each node
+    * The implementation of a server, known as the validator

+      - acts as a node on the gossip network
+      - validators exchange and act upon messages, as defined by the core classes and via additional plug-in transaction families like the MarketPlace Transaction Family

+    * The MarketPlace Transaction Family, located in the extensions directory.

+      - demonstrates how to inherit and extend base sawtooth-core object types to implement a custom transaction family
+      - includes a command line interface called *mktclient* for interacting with validators running the MarketPlace Transaction Family
-    * The implementation of a transaction family for buying, selling and trading digital assets, and a client program for interacting with a node to execute market transactions
+      - useful for buying, selling and trading digital assets

     * Example code, in the form of games, which demonstrate key concepts of Sawtooth Lake
     * Tools including a Vagrant environment for easily launching a network of validators
     * Source files for this documentation